+Property Explanation

-Property Explanation Button Traditional UI button.
+Button Traditional UI button.

 No values are included in Param1, 2, 3.

 Button popup and Popup Used as a "pull down menu".
 This control displays other toolbar controls such as buttons.
 It does not create its own event if pressed, it is just a container for other buttons.
-A Popup control differs slightly from a Button Popup in that it shows an expand button: Popup To set this up: Create the popup.
-On the toolbar, create each of the buttons that will reside in this popup.
-Once the components have been created, use the toolbar customization screen (see above) to drag the child buttons into the popup button: Show Details Close 4.
+A Popup control differs slightly from a Button Popup in that it shows an expand button: Popup To set this up: 1.
+Create the popup.
+2. On the toolbar, create each of the buttons that will reside in this popup.
+3. Once the components have been created, use the toolbar customization screen (see above) to drag the child buttons into the popup button: File Customer Q Show Details Close 4.
 Go to customize toolbar and select child button, then move to the popup menu.
-File Customer Customize New And when the App runs: Projects Test screens File Customer Close Split button popup This is a combination of a button and popup menu.
-No values are included in Param1,2,3 when the button is pressed.
-If the down arrow is pressed, a sub menu of other controls is displayed.
-The popup menu behaves exactly as the Button popup.
+File Customer Q Show Details Close

+Split button popup And when the App runs: Projects Test screens Proj

 Property Explanation

 Combo box This is used to hold a list of items.

 The list of items can be static (i.e. entered at design stage and never

 changed) or dynamic (i.e. populated with data either from the VBScript or

 directly from SYSPRO).

 When an option is selected:

 Param1 holds the item selected

 Param2 holds the caption of the control

+See also Drop down lists for a combo box control

 Edit This is a text box that enables data to be entered into the toolbar.

 Entering data and pressing Return or Enter raises the event:

-■ Param1 holds the data
+Param1 holds the data

 Param2 holds the caption of the control

 Checkbox This is a single checkbox that can be ticked or not.

 Param1 holds the check status.

 0 indicates unchecked

 1 indicates checked

 Radio button This is a single radio button that can be checked or not.

 Param1 holds the check status.

 0 indicates unchecked

 1 indicates checked